-Our Correlated Electron Materials Group seeks a Postdoctoral Research Associate to help advance understanding of quantum materials (particularly in quantum magnetism) by focusing on neutron scattering investigations.
-The core scientific aims of the project are to understand how frustration and competing interactions influence quantum magnetism, to identify and understand novel spin textures such as skyrmions, and to study excited states with topological character.
-As a postdoc, you’ll have the opportunity to collaborate with researchers from diverse backgrounds, including condensed matter theorists, materials synthesis and characterization specialists, and scientists performing neutron diffraction and scattering at the Spallation Neutron Source (SNS) and the High Flux Isotope Reactor (HFIR).
+Our Correlated Electron Materials Group seeks a Postdoctoral Research Associate to help advance understanding of quantum materials (particularly in quantum magnetism) by focusing on theoretical studies of novel quantum materials with emphasis on aspects that can be probed by neutron scattering investigations.
+The core scientific aims of the project are to understand how frustration and competing interactions influence quantum magnetism, to identify and understand novel spin textures such as skyrmions and related topological structures and to study the dynamical response of states with topological character.
+As a postdoc, you will have the opportunity to collaborate with researchers from diverse backgrounds, including condensed matter theorists, materials synthesis and characterization specialists, and scientists performing neutron diffraction and scattering at the Spallation Neutron Source (SNS) and the High Flux Isotope Reactor (HFIR).
 This position resides in the Materials Science and Technology Division (MSTD), Physical Sciences Directorate (PSD) at Oak Ridge National Laboratory (ORNL).

 As part of our team, you will support efforts to understand various collective phenomena in quantum materials.
-To address the topics outlined above, you will perform a broad variety of neutron scattering experiments including: neutron diffraction to determine crystal and magnetic structure, small angle neutron scattering to study spin textures, and inelastic neutron scattering experiments to study excited states.
+To address the topics outlined above, you will study problems in the field of quantum materials using a variety of theoretical techniques in close collaboration with experimentalists.

 Present and report research results and publish scientific results in peer-reviewed journals in a timely fashion